CloudEngineHub/cactus/README.md

 ```

-Cactus Engine is an transformer inference engine built on top of Cactus Graphs.
+Cactus Engine is a transformer inference engine built on top of Cactus Graphs.
 It is abstracted via the minimalist Cactus Foreign Function Interface.

 ```cpp